 \subsection{Delay-induced instability}

-Transmission delays can induce a Hopf bifurcation, at which homogeneous oscillations (sometimes also called bulk oscillations) of the network emerge.
-This oscillatory instability is in the spatially-constant mode ($k=0$) with nonzero frequency (Im($\lambda_{0}) \neq0$), occurring when a pair of complex conjugate eigenvalues cross the imaginary axis ($\mathrm{Re}(\lambda_0)=0$).
+Transmission delays can induce a Hopf bifurcation, at which homogeneous (bulk) oscillations of the network emerge.
+This oscillatory instability occurs at $k=0$ with Im($\lambda_{0}) \neq0$ when a pair of complex conjugate eigenvalues cross the imaginary axis ($\mathrm{Re}(\lambda_0)=0$).
 From the dispersion relation \eqref{delta_dispersion}, we find that $v_+$ undergoes a Hopf bifurcation when

-and $v_+>1 $, $3J_0^2+4J_0 > 4E$, $D>0$, and $J_0<0$.
-See Appendix \ref{sec:Instabilities with Delayed Pulse Coupling} for the derivation of \eqref{deltaHopfEq}.
-Beyond the Hopf bifurcation at lower $J_0$ values, there are homogeneous oscillatory solutions $v_{osc}$(Fig.~\ref{fig:deltaStochVsMean}B, upper).
-As the delay is increased, the Hopf curve increases in $J_0$ and approaches the curve $3J_0^2+4J_0=4E$ (Fig.~\ref{fig:deltaStochVsMean}C), which is the boundary of the region on which the Hopf curve \eqref{deltaHopfEq} is well-defined.
-Thus to obtain uniform oscillatory behavior in our network, the coupling must be delayed and sufficiently inhibitory with the reversal potential $E$ above threshold.
-However, if $E$ is too large, it offsets the inhibition and oscillations do not occur.
+and $v_+>1 $, $3J_0^2+4J_0 > 4E$, $D>0$, and $J_0<0$ (Appendix \ref{sec:Instabilities with Delayed Pulse Coupling}).
+Beyond the Hopf bifurcation, at lower $J_0$ values, there are homogeneous oscillatory solutions $v_{osc}$ (Fig.~\ref{fig:deltaStochVsMean}B, upper) if the delay is sufficiently large (Fig.~\ref{fig:deltaStochVsMean}C).
+Thus uniform oscillations require inhibitory coupling with sufficient delay and the reversal potential $E$ above threshold.
+However, an excessively large $E$ offsets the inhibition and oscillations do not occur.

-We find through numerical continuation of $v_{osc}$ that the Hopf bifurcation \eqref{deltaHopfEq} is subcritical as $J_0$ and $E$ decrease and $D$ increases, with a branch of unstable oscillations emerging backwards out of the bifurcation point (Fig.~\ref{fig:deltaStochVsMean}D-F).
-See Appendix \ref{sec: Numerical Methods} for details of numerical continuation.
-Shortly after the minimum voltage on this unstable branch falls below threshold, it meets a stable branch through a fold of large amplitude limit cycles.
+We find, through numerical continuation of $v_{osc}$ (Appendix \ref{sec: Numerical Methods}), that the Hopf bifurcation \eqref{deltaHopfEq} is subcritical (Fig.~\ref{fig:deltaStochVsMean}D-F).
+Shortly after the minimum voltage on branch of unstable oscillations emerging from the bifurcation falls below threshold, there is a fold of large amplitude limit cycles, where the unstable branch meets a stable branch.
 The Hopf bifurcation and the fold of limit cycles bound a narrow bistable region of both $v_+$ and $v_{osc}$ (Fig.~\ref{fig:deltaStochVsMean}A, ``O-H": dotted line).
-Decreasing $E$ and $J_0$ or increasing $D$ from the fold, stable oscillations grow in both amplitude (Fig.~\ref{fig:deltaStochVsMean}G-I) and period (Fig.~\ref{fig:deltaStochVsMean}J-L).
-Only in the parameter $E$ does the oscillation amplitude later decrease until vanishing at a supercritical non-smooth Hopf bifurcation at $E=1$, where $v_+$ drops below threshold (Fig.~\ref{fig:deltaStochVsMean}E).
+As the magnitude of $J_0$ or $E$ decrease or $D$ increase from the their values at the fold, so does the amplitude and the period of the oscillation (Fig.~\ref{fig:deltaStochVsMean}D-F).
+As, $E$ further decreases, $v_{osc}$ vanishes at a supercritical non-smooth Hopf bifurcation at $E=1$, where $v_+$ drops below threshold (Fig.~\ref{fig:deltaStochVsMean}E).